-After considering the impact of acquisitions and disposals, like-for-like rental income per sqm grew 3.9% compared with 31 December 2021.
-Like-for-like rental income grew 6.0% over the same period.
+After considering the impact of acquisitions and disposals, like-for-like rental income per square metre grew 3.9 per cent compared with 31 December 2021.
+Like-for-like rental income grew 6.0 per cent over the same period.
 Net cold rent was €10.00 per sqm as at 31 December 2022, an increase from €9.64 per sqm as at 31 December 2021.

 The Company recognises the challenges that tenants are facing as a direct consequence of inflation, particularly higher fuel prices.
 Notwithstanding current cost of living pressures, rent collection levels have remained stable.
-The Company has always managed rent-to-income multiples for new tenants conservatively.
-Given this customer demographic, combined with German Federal support initiatives to help mitigate the financial impact of rising fuel costs, the Company expects rent collection levels to remain resilient.
+The Company has always managed rent-to-income multiples for new tenants